catherinemoresco/PDFProject/README.md

 OpenCV then has a function which can find the contours surrounding each of these features, and a bounding box of each line is returned as the vales to be passed to the front-end as possible locations for highlights.

+#### Catherine Also Did the Front-End Design

+There's not much to say here.
+The flask-assets extension was used, which allows for compilation of scss within Flask.
+The stock photo was provided, free, by [Unsplash](https://unsplash.com/).
+I used the Google Fonts API for fonts, which are Montserrat for headers and buttons, and Open Sans for the rest.

 ### Michael Zhao